Learn about our API and how to sync and transform design tokens in your design system.

 -r, --repository <repository>

 The repository containing the design tokens you're requesting.
-It follows the pattern @organizationName/repositoryName
+It follows the pattern @organizationName/repositoryName.
+It will try to read it from the env var SPECIFY_REPOSITORY as well.

 Generate a Specify ready-to-use configuration to pull your design data from your Specify repository.